AlternC/AlternC/README.md

 * If you want to **build it for Wheezy**, clone the source and patch it for Wheezy using [wheezy/patch.sh](wheezy/patch.sh) script.
 You'll be able to use dpkg-buildpackage to build the Wheezy version.
 * If you want to **build it for Jessie**, clone the source and patch it for Wheezy using [wheezy/patch.sh](wheezy/patch.sh) script then patch it for Jessie using [jessie/patch.sh](jessie/patch.sh) script.
 You'll be able to use dpkg-buildpackage to build the Jessie version.

-* The web control panel pages written in php are located in [bureau/admin](bureau/admin) and the associated PHP classes doing the stuff are in [bureau/class](bureau/class).
+* The web control panel pages written in PHP are located in [bureau/admin](bureau/admin) and the associated PHP classes doing the stuff are in [bureau/class](bureau/class).

 ## Nightly build